PalomaMobile/android-db-migration/CONTRIBUTING.md

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
 Please also make sure your code compiles.

-Before your code can be accepted into the project you must also sign the Individual Contributor License Agreement (CLA).
+Before your code can be accepted into the project you must also sign the [Individual Contributor License Agreement (CLA)][1].